StockNews.com Initiates Coverage on Empire State Realty OP (NYSE:ESBA)

-StockNews.com began coverage on shares of Empire State Realty OP (NYSE:ESBA – Get Rating) in a research report released on Tuesday morning.
-The firm issued a buy rating on the stock.
+Research analysts at StockNews.com assumed coverage on shares of Empire State Realty OP (NYSE:ESBA – Get Rating) in a research report issued to clients and investors on Wednesday.
+The brokerage set a “buy” rating on the stock.

 Empire State Realty OP Company Profile